mcodeuk/ipmonitor/README.md

 A static configuration file in JSON format is loaded at runtime containing all of the relevant static data including PushOver API information and Email addresses.

 As I use a local Email server for my notifications internally I do not require or use SMTP authentication.
-This can be added if so desired
+This can be added if so desired.